Sheriff: Vegas officer killed in shooting, suspect arrested

 Thai’s death came during an exceptionally violent week for officers across the country, including in Connecticut where two officers were fatally shot.

+Also, a Henderson police officer was wounded and a suspect was killed in a shooting Sept.
+26.

+The Las Vegas shooting on Thursday was the 10th this year involving officers covering the city and Clark County including the casino-lined Strip.

-Thai, 49, joined the Las Vegas police department in 1999, and Lombardo described him as “an honorable officer and a commendable officer.”
+Thai, 49, joined the Las Vegas police department in 1999, and Lombardo described him as an “honorable” and “commendable” officer.
 The sheriff declined to fully detail Thai’s career until he said Thai’s ex-wife and daughter had time to mourn.

 Two officers, Igor Saldo and Alyn Beck, were killed in an ambush shooting in June 2014 as they sat as a pizza shop.